Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution: Introduction

-The gamma distribution considered here is a two-parameter family of distribution among the most well-known distribution used to model different stochastic processes and to make statistical inferences, and has received attention from different fields.
-It surfaces in many areas of applications, including financial analysis~\cite{cizek2005statistical}, climate analysis~\cite{husak2007use}, reliability analysis~\cite{gupta1961gamma}, machine learning~\cite{kamalov2020gamma}, and physics~\cite{garcia2012stochastic}.
+Although {previous works have} obtained different joint posterior distributions for the parameters of interest, the obtained posterior {quantities} can not be directly plunged in the Shannon entropy {function, unlike the MLE case.
+Hence it becomes imperative to develop a full Bayesian analysis of the Shannon entropy itself}. { That is, } under the Bayesian approach, it is necessary to obtain the posterior distribution of the entropy measure.
+As a result, \cite{shakhatreh2020objective} derived different posterior distributions using objective priors for the entropy assuming a Weibull distribution. {However, studies on the posterior distributions of the entropy of gamma distribution using objective priors have not been considered.
+Unlike the Weibull distribution, the complex nature of the expression of gamma entropy makes the objective Bayesian analysis challenging.} The gamma distribution considered here is a two-parameter family of distributions, which is among the most well-known distributions used to model different stochastic processes and to make statistical inferences.
+It has received attention from different fields.
+It has surfaced in many areas of applications, including financial analysis~\citep{cizek2005statistical}, climate analysis~\citep{husak2007use}, reliability analysis~\citep{gupta1961gamma}, machine learning~\citep{kamalov2020gamma}, and physics~\citep{garcia2012stochastic}.
 Particularly, the gamma distribution includes the exponential distribution, Erlang distribution, and chi-square distribution as special cases.

 A random variable $X$ follows a gamma distribution, if its probability density function, parametrized by a shape parameter $\alpha>0$ and scale parameter $\beta>0 $, is given by,

 where $\Gamma(\phi)=\int_{0}^{\infty}{e^{-x}x^{\phi-1}dx}$ is the gamma function.